The Golden Goose

 Simpleton yawned.
 He said, "Now that was a good night's sleep!
 It's time to get going."
 He took the golden goose and left the inn, not noticing the three sisters who were stuck, tumbling after him left and right, wherever his legs took him.

-Then a miller got attached to the farmer.
-The five of them approached two woodcutters coming out of the woods.
-The farmer, the miller and the three sisters called to the woodcutters to help set them loose.
+A miller thought just the same thing, when the shining golden goose and parade the followed behind passed by his mill.
+He reached for the farmer and the next thing he knew he was attached, too.
+When the five of them saw two woodcutters coming out of the woods, the farmer, miller and the three sisters called to the woodcutters to help set them loose.
 But the woodcutters thought they were being motioned to stay away from the golden goose.
 Of course, THAT they would not do.
-As soon as they touched the miller, they got stuck, too!
-Now there were seven of them stuck, trailing behind Simpleton and his goose.
+As soon as they touched the miller, they were stuck as well!
+Now seven followers trailed behind Simpleton and his goose.

-As soon as they touched the miller, they got stuck, too!
+As soon as they touched the miller, they were stuck as well!

 "What's going on?" said Simpleton to someone standing there.

 "They are all trying to make the Princess laugh," he said.
-"She hasn't laughed in years, and the King says the first worthy fellow who can make her laugh will marry her."
+"She hasn't laughed in years, and the King says the first worthy fellow who can make her laugh can move into at the castle.
+You know what THAT means."

-"Honestly, father," Simpleton heard the voice of a Princess coming from the balcony.
-"If there's something that's NOT funny, it's a bunch of over-privileged rich dandies trying to be funny!"
+"Honestly, father!"
+Simpleton heard the voice of a Princess coming from the balcony.
+"If there's something that's NOT funny, it's a bunch of over-privileged rich dudes trying to be funny!"

 "If there's something that's NOT funny, it's a bunch of over-privileged rich dudes trying to be funny!"

 "But pumpkin!"
-Simpleton heard the King plead, "won't you give the next suitor a teeny, weeny chance?"
+Simpleton heard the King plead, "won't you give the next fine young man a teensy, weensy chance?"
 He turned to the crowd.
 "Number #437!
 Step up!"

-The King, however, saw at once where this could go and he did not like it one bit.
-That Simpleton, a woodcutter of all things! - should presume to marry into the royal family!
-"I said a WORTHY young man," frowned the King, crossing his arms.
+The King, however, saw at once where this could go.
+He did not like it one bit.
+He had personally invited all the young men, noblemen one and all.
+The commoner leading the bizarre parade looked like a woodcutter.
+"I said, a WORTHY young man," frowned the King, crossing his arms.
 "A NOBLEMAN.
 From a good family.
-Not a woodcutter!"
+Not that - that woodcutter!
+Do not for one minute think he will be invited to stay at the palace!"

-"Oh father!" said the Princess, gasping from laughing so hard, "he will always keep me in stitches!
+"Oh father!" said the Princess, gasping from laughter, "he will keep me in stitches!
 Besides, he's the only fellow who ever offered US anything.
 Everyone else wanted to get something FROM us."

-"True, that," said the king, rubbing his chin.
+"You have a point," said the King, rubbing his chin.
 "And twice he's made you laugh.
-Not to mention that he has that golden goose."
+Not to mention he has that golden goose."

-So Simpleton was invited into the King's palace.
-The Princess was delighted by his kindness and natural warmth and the King was won over as well - even the skeptical court attendants were charmed.
-What's more, in spending time together at the castle and sharing their hearts, Simpleton and the Princess soon realized that being together always was exactly what they wanted to do.
+So Simpleton was invited into the King's palace after all, and he gladly accepted.
+The Princess was delighted by his kindness and natural warmth and the King was won over as well.
+Even the skeptical court attendants were charmed.
+Spending time together at the castle and sharing their hearts, Simpleton and the Princess soon fell in love.
+They wanted nothing better than to be even closer together.

-So Simpleton and the Princess were married, and who sat in the front row at the wedding?
+And so Simpleton and the Princess were married, and who sat in the front row at the wedding?
 Why, the dwarf from the beginning of the story, of course!
-And so they all lived happily ever after.
+And they all lived happily ever after.